 What About Online Support Groups?

 If you have a concern about your mental health or have received a diagnosis of a mental disorder, chat groups may be available to address those issues and conditions.
-For some people, chatting with someone online who is struggling with the same circumstances that they are can be comforting.
-The people in support groups often share tips on how to better manage their condition as well.
+For some people, chatting with someone online who is navigating the same circumstances that they are can be comforting.
 The online group also gives you a chance to tell your own story and talk about your feelings.
-In these respects, chatting online with strangers that share something in common can be very beneficial.

 However, not all people in online support groups want to get better or learn to manage their condition.
 They may only be there to complain and vent to someone about their excuses for not trying.
-They look at everything in the most negative light.
+They might look at things in a negative light.
 These people can lead you to despair and depression if you pay too much attention to what they say.
 They may advise you to stop taking your meds or to stop seeing your psychiatrist or therapist.
-This advice can cause you great harm because it can threaten your mental health and may even put your physical well-being in jeopardy.
+This advice can cause you great harm because it can contradict your treatment plan and may even put your physical well-being in jeopardy.

-It's okay to spend time chatting in a support group, whether online or in person.
-Just remember that these are fellow victims and may not always have the best advice.
-They may be going through things you've already conquered.
+It’s okay to spend time chatting in a support group, whether online or in person.
+Just remember that these people are often not licensed professionals, and may not always have the best advice.
+They may be going through things you’ve already conquered.
 If you find yourself being too influenced by their negative attitude, the best thing you can do is to leave the support group.
-Try again on another day if you'd like, but don't keep going back if nothing changes from one visit to the next.
+Try again on another day if you’d like, but don’t keep going back if nothing changes from one visit to the next.

 Advantages of Individual Therapy